 “Overall, we had a good race.
 Lizzie and I had trained in the double for a few weeks prior so we went into the race feeling confident that we could put down a good performance.
 We encountered a few testing conditions including some strong headwind and a fair few junior doubles but it made the race exciting.
 It took us about one kilometre to really find our rhythm and settle into a comfortable pace.
 The remaining 4.2 kilometres felt very strong and we crossed the finish line feeling happy with how it went.
 It was a good start to the head race season and it makes us excited for upcoming races.”

-We also had George Glenister racing in Band 2 Op 1x and finished 2nd.
-Plus, we had Adam Cygan racing in Novice Op 1x and finished 4th.
+We also had Geroge Glenister racing in Band 2 Op 1x who finished 2nd.
+Plus, we had Adam Cygan racing in Novice Op 1x who finished 4th.

-All-in-all it was a brilliant day of racing for both the senior men and senior women and it puts us in good stead for a successful season ahead!
+All-in-all it was a brilliant day of racing for both the senior men and senior women with multiple top 5 finishes.
+It puts us in good stead for a successful season ahead!